 This is the United States after all, the land of the free, so free that some people find it easy to work through your system and in worst cases, your workforce and your business as a whole making them vulnerable from one security threat to another.
 You may also see event operational plans.

 Today’s news revolves around mass shootings, burglaries in business establishments on top of theft of valuable trade secrets.
 Then you have to worry about vandalism by some gang members who thought to make a statement equates to spraying paint and drawing graffiti on private company property.
 Dealing with this, whilst making sure you’re hitting performance targets, can be overwhelming but not if you have a security operational plan in place, to implement the necessary and updated security and safety measures and keep all areas of your business protected especially sensitive information paramount to your business operations.
+You may also see Operational Plan Templates.

 Operational security (OPSEC), also known as procedural security, is a process in risk management that seeks to encourage business owners and managers to see operations from the perspective of an “enemy” for the protection of sensitive data or information from being accessed by, and falling into hands that has every intention of harming the company by using its own strategies and information about products, marketing, plans and policies, all of which should be exclusive to the knowledge of the workforce and their leaders.
+You may also see Free Strategic Plan Templates.

 Although OPSEC was primarily used in the army, it is fast gaining a well-deserved popularity among the private sector or in the corporate world.
 Things that fall under this include proper monitoring of people’s behaviors in the company, social media habits and it also aims to discourage employees from disclosing their system login credentials through SMS or email.